The best hotels in Whistler

 For a longer adventure, drive to Lillooet (2.5 hours north) through the Duffey Lake Road.
 This narrow highway climbs through alpine terrain with no services for 100 km.
 Pack food, fill up on gas in Pemberton, and bring a camera.
 The turquoise Duffey Lake and Seton Lake are jaw-dropping.
 Only attempt this in summer (June through September) and check road conditions first.

-Whistler's best neighborhoods
+Whistler's best hotel regions

 Whistler is a purpose-built resort town, not a real city.
 The Village is the pedestrian core with restaurants and gondola access.
 Creekside is the quieter original base 5 minutes south.
 Upper Village connects to Blackcomb Mountain.
 Function Junction is the local neighborhood where staff and long-termers live.